bkimmig/clump/README.md

-# clump
+# clumPy
-CLUMP (CLUster MembershiP) a tool for determining kinematic members of a globular cluster.
+clumPy (CLUster Membership Python) a tool for determining kinematic members of a globular cluster.